Ablett’s able start

 1924 – Full-back James Garner played the first of his five senior reds games in our goalless Anfield top-flight encounter with Bolton Wanderers.

 2001 - Nicolas Anelka signed on loan from Paris Saint-Germain.
-He netted five times in 22 reds games, but was not taken on permanently at the end of the season, and is now playing for West Bromwich Albion.
+He netted five times in 22 reds games, but was not taken on permanently at the end of the season.

 Rob starts out

 1988 - Rob Jones signed as a professional for Crewe Alexandra.
 He made ninety appearances for the Alex, and even managed to bag two goals, something he never managed at Anfield.

 2011 - Luis Suárez was banned for eight matches and fined £40,000 after being found guilty of racially abusing Manchester United’s Patrice Evra two months earlier.
 On the same day, young forward Jordon Ibe signed from Wycombe Wanderers for a reported £750,000.

 2013 - Suárez signed a new contract.
 However, he moved on to Barcelona the following July for a club record £75m.